nfoo3/ShirtCart/replit.md

 - Custom event system (`cart-updated` events) for cross-component cart synchronization

 **Design System**
-- Custom color palette with deep burgundy primary color (#8B1E1E)
+- Custom color palette with deep indigo primary color (HSL: 235 70% 35%)
 - Off-white background (#FAFAFA) with near-black text (#1A1A1A)
+- Enhanced header with 25% larger navigation labels (15px) and icons (25px)
 - Responsive grid layouts with breakpoints for mobile, tablet, and desktop
 - Premium aesthetic focused on lifestyle imagery and elegant spacing